-When it comes to picking the perfect nursery neutral, gray is an easy win.
-It’s clean, modern, versatile, and will stand up to just about anything your toddler can dish out.
-But when it comes to choosing that perfect shade of gray for your space, the process can be anything but black and white.
+When it comes to picking the perfect nursery neutral, gray is an easy win with a modern twist.
+It’s clean and versatile and will stand up to just about anything your toddler can dish out.
+But when it comes to choosing that perfect shade of gray for your space, the process is anything but black and white.

-Colorful undertones, like blue, green, and even pink, give gray its surprising depth and versatility, but can result in color clashes if not considered carefully.
-Natural light can also have a significant effect on gray paint, bringing out certain tones while burying others—a factor that can mean the difference between a cool, soothing space and a dark, dreary one.
+Colorful undertones, such as blue, green, and even pink, give gray its surprising depth and versatility but can result in color clashes if not considered carefully.
+Natural light can also significantly affect gray paint, bringing out certain tones while burying others.
+This factor can mean the difference between a cool, soothing space and a dark, dreary one.

 01 of 09

-Need a gray that does it all?
-Repose Gray by Sherwin-Williams is exactly what you're looking for.
+If you need a gray that does it all, Repose Gray by Sherwin-Williams is precisely what you're looking for.
 Not quite brown enough to be considered greige, this light gray shade boasts very subtle brown and purple undertones—just enough to soften the color, adding depth and warmth.
 This warm and cozy neutral works particularly well in bright and airy nursery rooms, where light exposure tends to blanch out cooler grays, exposing cold, gloomy tones.
-That said, it is light and bright enough to work even in smaller, darker spaces.
+That said, it is soft and bright enough to work even in smaller, darker spaces.

 02 of 09